Our Services

 Most episodes are brief, and people regain consciousness quickly once lying down.

-If you're experiencing these symptoms and want to understand whether they align with Vasovagal Syncope, a free AI-powered symptom checker can help you identify your pattern and determine your next steps.
+If you're experiencing these symptoms and want to check whether you might have Vasovagal Syncope, Ubie's free AI-powered symptom checker can help you identify your pattern and determine your next steps in just a few minutes.

 Women in this age group often juggle: